ZombiDebugWall/PQBench_Windows/README.md

 ## Compilation and installation
 I am not responsible for any hardware damage, you run this programm on your own risk!

-(I don't recommand to compile pqbench with Microsoft Visual Studio, because of optimization problems.
+(I don't recommand to compile pqbench in Microsoft Visual Studio, because of optimization problems.
 Follow instructions below instead.)